IkerPerezdelOlmo/GraphRNN_iker/README.md

 specifies which dataset is used to train the generative model.
 See the documentation in `args.py` for more detailed descriptions of all fields.

-## Outputs
-There are several different types of outputs, each saved into a different directory under a path prefix.
-The path prefix is set at `args.dir_input`.
-Suppose that this field is set to `./`:
-* `./graphs` contains the pickle files of training, test and generated graphs.
-Each contains a list of networkx object.
-* `./eval_results` contains the evaluation of MMD scores in txt format.
-* `./model_save` stores the model checkpoints
-* `./nll` saves the log-likelihood for generated graphs as sequences.
-* `./figures` is used to save visualizations (see Visualization of graphs section).

 ## Evaluation
 The evaluation is done in `evaluateIker.py`, where user can choose which settings to evaluate.